muyang1337/muyang1337.github.io/content/posts/my-blog-setup-hugo-stack-github-pages/index.md

       HUGO_VERSION: 0.128.0
 ```

-That can be solved using the latest hugo version(v0.152.2 in this case), or simply using the workflow mentioned above.
+That can be solved using the latest hugo version(`v0.152.2` in this case), or simply using the workflow mentioned above.

 # The End

 When I first attempted to implement Hugo blog a couple of years ago, I remembered the best practice was to create a private blog repo, and use GitHub Actions to compile and deploy it to the `{github-username}.github.io` with some tedious PAT set up.
 Seems it's not recommended anymore.
-For the future improvement I think it would be `giscuz` comment style.
+For the future improvement I think it would be `giscus` comment style.
 Current `giscus` comment does not match `Stack theme` well. `giscus` provides a way to customize CSS to make it look even better.
 That will be another post, if there is.

 Reference:
 - [Hugo Quick Start](https://gohugo.io/getting-started/)